configcat/docs/website/docs/targeting/percentage-options.md

 Stickiness means that the same user will always get the same value for a specific feature flag, no matter the history of the feature flag.
 This is achieved by implementing a deterministic hashing algorithm based on the feature flag's key and the Percentage Evaluation Attribute.

-*For example, if you have a feature flag with a percentage option of `20%` `ON`, then you change the percentage option to `40%` `ON`, and then back to `20%` `ON`, the same `20%` of users will get the `ON` value for the feature flag just like the first time.*
+*For example, if you have a feature flag with a Percentage Option of `20%` `ON`, then you change the Percentage Option to `40%` `ON`, and then back to `20%` `ON`, the same `20%` of users will get the `ON` value for the feature flag just like the first time.*

 ## Consistency

 Consistency means that the same user will always get the same value for a specific feature flag, no matter which SDK they use.
 This is achieved by using the same hashing algorithm across all SDKs.

-*For example, if you have a feature flag with a percentage option of `20%` `ON`, then the same `20%` of users will get the `ON` value across all SDKs.
+*For example, if you have a feature flag with a Percentage Option of `20%` `ON`, then the same `20%` of users will get the `ON` value across all SDKs.
 No matter if a user is on iOS, Android, or Web, they will always get the same value for the feature flag.*

 ## Randomness